marijai22/gardening-services-platform/README.md

-# 🌿 Garden Design Platform – MEAN Stack Web Application
+# 🌿 Service Booking Web Platform – MEAN Stack Web Application

 This is a full-stack web application developed using the MEAN stack (MongoDB, Express.js, Angular, Node.js).
 The project was created as part of the *Programming Internet Applications (PIA)* course and showcases the development of a dynamic and interactive web platform.